dc0d/dc0d.github.io/content/posts/2020/dialogue-ii.md

 ## Code vs Artifact (Product)

 Code vs Artifact (Product) dichotomy is all wrong.
-We are not actually selling a product - in a 19th  Industrial Revolution sense.
+We are not actually selling a product - in a conventional industrial sense.
 We are selling functionality.

 It's Code vs Execution.

 A Software Product is just a packaging and delivery mechanism to provide that functionality to the customer.
 And the customer has access to that functionality at any time she/he has a need for that functionality.

-That's how we should think about Software Development: It's Code vs Execution.
-That should be the base for the judgments that we make about each step in Software Development.
+That's how we should think about Software Development: It's _Code vs Execution_.
+That should be _the base for all the judgments that we make about each step in Software Development_.

 A software product is like parallel mirrors.
 Each reflection is an execution.
 When the code gets inside a product, between those mirrors, you get an infinite number of _what you have: the code_.
 You get that's in the code and you benefit from it everywhere - or get hurt everywhere.